The Dairy Devil – Consider This

 Did you know that dairy may not be bad for you after all?
-The topic of milk is a tough one because there is a lot of confusion about what it does to the body.
-This can be a problem for some seeking to improve their health, because who are you going to believe?
+The topic of milk is tough because there is a lot of confusion about what it does to the body.
+This can be a problem for some seeking to improve their health because who are you going to believe?
 Who CAN you believe?
 Let us look at this topic logically for a moment.

-I was once provided an article by Arjun Walia, titled “Milk Does Not Do A Body Good” (Walia, 2014).
+I was once provided an article by Arjun Walia titled “Milk Does Not Do A Body Good” (Walia, 2014).
 This article attempted to paint the picture that milk is evil.
 It talked about an increase in mortality rates for certain individuals, increased risk of fractures for certain women, the increasing percentage of people who have a reduced ability to digest milk, and so on.
-Then the article concluded by providing a small list of alternative foods rich with calcium, as though that were the only reason one might consume milk.
+Then the article concluded by providing a small list of alternative foods rich in calcium, as though that were the only reason one might consume milk.

 I want you to understand that this article is not meant to sell you one way or the other.
 Whether or not you drink milk does not concern me in the slightest.
 My intent in writing this article is to merely balance the heavily biased article by Arjun, which I believe to be flawed.

 So let me also take a moment to point out that the article does not address the effects of processing the milk.
 For that matter, it also does not talk about the differences between raw, pasteurized, or homogenized milk, let alone any potential benefit of one type over the other.
-It has also omitted the proven benefits of milk, while at the same time, making some highly illogical claims – which I will get to shortly – and selling the position based on a small study and some talking points.
+It has also omitted the proven benefits of milk while, at the same time, making some highly illogical claims – which I will get to shortly – and selling the position based on a small study and some talking points.
 You would think it could have at least mentioned antibiotic residue in the milk supply and its role in digestive issues, but that would have probably led to the discovery of raw milk and its role in digestion issue correction.

-It seems to me that the milk debate should depend entirely on the TYPE of milk being discussed.
+It seems that the milk debate should depend entirely on the TYPE of milk being discussed.
 I agree that milk (as sold in most stores) is bad for most people, but that is only because the vast majority of the milk sold in stores is homogenized; I would not drink it either.
-But does having homogenized milk in abundance mean that all milk is bad, or does that mean that people have just been making bad decisions?
+But does having homogenized milk in abundance mean that all milk is bad, or does that mean people have just been making bad decisions?
 To answer this question, we need to discuss what the options are.

 There are plenty of options, actually.
-There are basically three types of milk: Raw, Pasteurized, and Homogenized.
+There are three types of milk: Raw, Pasteurized, and Homogenized.
 True, there are mixtures as well.
 For instance, there is homogenized milk that has also been pasteurized.
 Of course, there are also different levels of pasteurization, from flash-pasteurized to ultra-pasteurized.

 But sometimes observation is the best teacher.
-You could put out a glass of all three types of milk and let them sit for a week past their due dates, and one will smell like putrid death, one will smell somewhat bad, and one will smell kind of sweet.
+You could put out a glass of all three types of milk and let them sit for a week past their due dates, and one will smell like putrid death, one will smell somewhat bad, and one will smell sweet.
 Do a smell test yourself and then decide which you would be okay with consuming.